Subin-Vidhu/2024/Complete Machine Learning,NLP Bootcamp MLOPS & Deployment/2. Python Programming Language/Readme.md

         - eg: `age = 25`

     - Data Types ie `the type of data that a variable can store`.
+Python is dynamically typed ie `the type of the variable is determined at runtime`.

         - eg: `int`, `float`, `complex`, `str`, `bool`, `list`, `tuple`, `set`, `dict`, `NoneType`